 Issue Environment affected Description Resolution or action A failed disk's state wouldn't be changed to drained or replace in new enclosures that are added by MES procedure and never be used for any file system.
-Type: IBM Spectrum Scale RAID Arch: Little Endian Version: ESS 5.3.2.1 Affected Nodes: N/A If a user runs mmvdisk pdisk changesimulate-failing to fail two pdisks in the new enclosure(s) that are added by using the MES procedure and never be used for any file system, the state of the second pdisk stays at simulate-failing.
+Type: IBM Spectrum Scale RAID Arch: Little Endian Version: ESS 5.3.4.2 Affected Nodes: N/A If a user runs mmvdisk pdisk changesimulate-failing to fail two pdisks in the new enclosure(s) that are added by using the MES procedure and never be used for any file system, the state of the second pdisk stays at simulate-failing.
 Then, GUI cannot detect that the second failed disk is replaceable, same as command line which fails because of the state of the disk.
 Run the mmchpdiskdiagnose on the failing disk.
 Or, run mmshutdown or mmstartup on the I/O server node that serves the recovery group that the simulate-failing pdisk belongs to.
 Important: This workaround causes a failover.
 Cable pulls might result in I/O hang and application failure.
-Type: IBM Spectrum Scale RAID Arch: Big Endian and Little Endian Version: ESS 5.3.2.1 Affected Nodes: I/O server nodes If SAS cables are pulled, I/O might hang for an extended period of time during RG or path recovery which could lead to application failures.
+Type: IBM Spectrum Scale RAID Arch: Big Endian and Little Endian Version: ESS 5.3.4.2 Affected Nodes: I/O server nodes If SAS cables are pulled, I/O might hang for an extended period of time during RG or path recovery which could lead to application failures.
 Change nsdRAIDEventLogShortTermDelay to 30ms (The default is 3000ms): 1.
 Run mmchconfig nsdRAIDEventLogShortTermDelay=30.
-2. Restart GPFS. gssinstall <arch> and gssinstallcheck report NOT_INST for a few GPFS group RPMs.</arch> Type: Deployment Arch: Little Endian Version: ESS 5.3.2.1 Affected Nodes: ALL By default, deployment does not install RPMs for file audit logging support.
+2. Restart GPFS. gssinstall <arch> and gssinstallcheck report NOT_INST for a few GPFS group RPMs.</arch> Type: Deployment Arch: Little Endian Version: ESS 5.3.4.2 Affected Nodes: ALL By default, deployment does not install RPMs for file audit logging support.
 Also, you may see NOT_INST for the Power 8 firmware RPM.
 This is the expected behavior.
-If the file audit logging feature is required, you can manually install these packages from the EMS GPFS repository. • gpfs.kafka • gpfs.libkafka For information on how to install Power 8 firmware package (01SV860_165_165-1.1-1), see Appendix G, "Updating the system firmware," on page 65. gssinstallcheck flags the MT4115 adapter with the incorrect firmware.
-Type: Deployment Arch: Big Endian and Little Endian Version: ESS 5.3.2.1 Affected Nodes: ALL There is a bug that causes gssinstallcheck to flag that the MT4115 adapter has incorrect firmware after deploying or upgrading of ESS 5.3.2.1.
-If the firmware is showing 12.23.1020 for the MT4115 adapter you can safely ignore this message.
+If the file audit logging feature is required, you can manually install these packages from the EMS GPFS repository. • gpfs.kafka • gpfs.libkafka For information on how to install Power 8 firmware package (01SV860_165_165-1.1-1), see Appendix I, "Updating the system firmware," on page 77.